-The four objectives of the Physical Warm-Up cycle are: STILLNESS, FLEXING THE SPINE, CORE, STRETCHING and HEAT.
+The five objectives of the Physical Warm-Up cycle are: STILLNESS, FLEXING THE SPINE, CORE, STRETCHING and HEAT.
 Staying within your area throughout the warm-up helps contain the vital heat and presence you are attempting to accumulate there.
 Each each phase lasts approx. 6 minutes for a 30 minute warm-up.

 1) STILLNESS any posture allowing physical inaction and meditation; to empty and engage internal receptivity; to still the mind and connect with vertical source; silent prayer. to be physically still

 2) FLEXING THE SPINE rendering the spine more flexible; to stimulate and awaken the nervous systems for more direct neurological engagement with ritually invoked energies

 3) CORE working the abdominal region through whatever means (yoga, Pilates, etc) to bring heat and energy into the core area